-It just took a virgin, a lighter and a Black Flame Candle to bring back the Sanderson Sisters from the dead, then POOF! — Hocus Pocus was on its way to becoming a cult classic for Disney.
-Directed by Kenny Ortega, the 1993 fantasy film starred Bette Midler, Kathy Najimy and Sarah Jessica Parker as three dopey 17th century Salem witches (aka the Sanderson Sisters) who suck the life forces of children to stay young.
+It just took a virgin, a lighter and a Black Flame Candle to bring back the Sanderson Sisters from the dead, then POOF!—Hocus Pocus was on its way to becoming a cult classic for Disney.
+Directed by Kenny Ortega, the 1993 fantasy film starred Bette Midler, Kathy Najimy and Sarah Jessica Parker as three dopey 17th-century Salem witches (aka the Sanderson Sisters) who suck the life forces of children to stay young.
 Fast forward 300 years later to 1993, and the Sanderson Sisters are accidentally resurrected from the dead on Halloween, thanks to a tie-dyed hippie teen named Max who's accompanied by his little sister and the girl of his dreams, Allison.
-The three of them, along with immortal talking black cat Thackery, take on the witches and their evil spells to save the town of Salem.
+The three of them, along with the immortal talking black cat Thackery, take on the witches and their evil spells to save the town of Salem.

 Bette Midler (Winnie Sanderson)